 - Send a management proxy circular and related materials to shareholders. - Make use of "notice-and-access" provisions to provide shareholders with access to such materials.
-"Notice-andaccess" provisions allow corporations to disseminate meeting materials by posting the relevant materials online and delivering a notice informing shareholders that these materials have been posted electronically, and advising shareholders how to access them.
+"Notice-andaccess" provisions allow companies to disseminate meeting materials by posting the relevant materials online and delivering a notice informing shareholders that these materials have been posted electronically, and advising shareholders how to access them.

 Certain shareholders can submit proposals to be included in the materials.
-Given the notice requirements under corporate and securities laws, the ability of a corporation to deal with matters put forward at a meeting for consideration by shareholders that were not outlined in the notice of meeting is very limited.
+Given how rigid the notice requirements under corporate and securities laws are, companies are limited in their ability to address matters put forward at a meeting for consideration by shareholders, which were not previously outlined in the notice of meeting.